 Following are various frequently asked questions (FAQs) about an application for ILR as a spouse under 5 years route:

-You can apply for ILR when you have completed 5 years in the UK under the Spouse Visa (5 Years Route).
-According to Home Office UKVI Guidance, an application for ILR as a spouse can be made within 28 days before completion of 5 years residence in the UK under 5 years route.
+You can apply for ILR after completing 5 years in the UK under the Spouse Visa (5 Years Route).
+According to Home Office UKVI Guidance, an application for ILR as a spouse can be made within 28 days before completing 5 years of residence in the UK under the 5-year route.

-You can apply for ILR as a spouse online using SET (M) form.
-Upon submission of the online application, the Home Office UKVI fees are paid online and then an appointment for verification of documents and enrolment of biometrics is made online on UKVCAS online portal.
-All the supporting documents must be uploaded online before biometrics enrolment appointment is attended at the UKVCAS application centre.
-At the appointment cetnre, the supporting documents uploaded online are verified by the UKVCAS staff and biometrics of the applicant are enrolled.
+You can apply for ILR as a spouse online using the SET (M) form.
+Upon submission of the online application, the Home Office UKVI fees are paid online.
+Then, an appointment for document verification and biometric enrolment is made online on the UKVCAS online portal.
+All the supporting documents must be uploaded online before the biometrics enrolment appointment is attended at the UKVCAS application centre.
+At the appointment centre, the supporting documents uploaded online are verified by the UKVCAS staff, and the applicant's biometrics are enrolled.

-An applicant for ILR as a spouse under 5 years route receives decision from the UKVI within the service standards of the UKVI for processing of the application.
-Applicants who apply for ILR using Super Priority Service receive the decision normally within 24 hours and the applicants who have used standard service receive decision normally within 3 to 6 months.
+An applicant for ILR as a spouse under 5 years of age receives a decision from the UKVI within the service standards of the UKVI for processing the application.
+Applicants who apply for ILR using Super Priority Service receive the decision normally within 24 hours, and applicants who have used standard service receive the decision normally within 3 to 6 months.

-You can apply for ILR as a spouse under 5 year route within 28 days before completion of 5 years residence with leave to remain as a spouse under 5 years route.
+You can apply for ILR as a spouse under the 5-year route within 28 days before completing 5 years of residence with leave to remain as a spouse under the 5-year route.

 • The applicant is currently the subject of a deportation order.